tieeeeen1994/rails-breadcrumb-helpers/README.md

 With Crumb Stoppers, the breadcrumb trails will still display Home, and will not raise an exception.

 Without Crumb Stoppers, the developer will need to add support for code *in each breadcrumb action*.
 To avoid this problem, the current default code of the gem is changed so that it stops the breadcrumb trail when it encounters a `NoMethodError` exception.
 Do note that it will still display the breadcrumbs that has no errors prior for a more beautiful display.
-However, the implementation is only integrated mostly in the view template, so for those who are updating the gem from `0.1.*`, I would advise to copy the code style found in the template to avail the Crumb Stoppers feature.

 ## Contributing